-Even on blogs with millions of visitors per month, you’ll struggle to get any email subscribers, signups, leads, or customers from your sidebar.
+Even on blogs with millions of visitors per month, while using email marketing, you’ll struggle to get any email subscribers, signups, leads, or customers from your sidebar.

 The sidebar goes back 20 years (approx), we’re all very familiar with the design pattern.
 And we’ve all gotten used to ignoring sidebars a long time ago.
 They’re also easy to ignore, the real content is right there after all.

 Either ditch the sidebar or use that space to communicate your key brand messages.
 Don’t expect to ever get conversions from it though.

 Instead, add a pop-up to your blog.
 They work exceptionally better than any sidebar.

 2. Using aspirational homepage headlines

 As marketers, we want to change the world and inspire people.

 While this intent is genuine, it leads to some behaviours that hurt our conversions.
 Especially with homepage headlines.